 If your employee calls in sick, they do not have to tell you exactly what is wrong.
 You must continue paying your sick employee’s wages and you cannot simply dismiss sick staff.
 You must also help your employee return to work.
-These obligations apply to all your employees, regardless of whether their contracts are fixed-term, temporary or on-call agreements.
+These obligations apply to all your employees, regardless of whether their contracts are permanent, temporary, or on-call agreements.

 On this page

 Do not ask your employees why they feel sick